Blog

 Facebook, Beauty, and Good Friday

-I don’t find myself on Facebook much these days; when I am on, I love the memories that pop up on my feed here and there.
-You know the ones, 3 years ago today you were here…7 years ago today you posted this, etc.
+I don’t use Facebook often, but when I do, I love the memories on my feed.
+You know the ones: “Three years ago today, you were here… Seven years ago today, you posted this,” etc.

-What strikes me first about the video is the music, a rendition of “Agnus Dei” (Latin for Lamb of God) by the St. Mark’s Choir.
-It was absolutely stunning to sit there and listen to what seemed to be angelic voices from above.
-You may miss in the video that the choir was up on the balcony that surrounded both the church’s altar and nave.
-As a result, they had split the choir into four different areas.
-To my back right were women voices countered by men’s voices to my front left.
+The music strikes me first in the video, a rendition of “Agnus Dei” (Latin for Lamb of God) by the St. Mark’s Choir.
+Sitting there and listening to what seemed to be angelic voices from above was absolutely stunning.
+You may miss it in the video, but the choir was up on the balcony surrounding the church’s altar and nave.
+As a result, they split the choir into four different areas.
+To my back right were women’s voices countered by men’s voices to my front left.
 While another set of men’s voices were to my front right, the second set of women’s voices were heard to my back left.
 Together, the harmony of all four areas rained down on your ears, paralyzing your thoughts and senses.
 It was one of those moments that beauty forced time to stop, leaving you to first wrestle with, then find tremendous peace in a truth that transcends understanding and time.

-Thinking of the beautiful music that night brings me to the idea of the power of beauty.
+Thinking of the night’s beautiful music brings me to the power of beauty.
 It captivates us.
 It arrests us.
 It leaves us at peace yet wanting more.
 Think of a radiant sunset.
-We pause and calmly take it in, yet we don’t want it to end, and we desire more.
+We pause and calmly take it in, but we don’t want it to end and desire more.
 This causes us to take the next step and participate more fully.
 We want to watch more, listen to beautiful music more, read beautiful texts more, or begin taking pictures of the beauty that we see.
-Once we actively participate, it moves us to a more profound truth and understanding of the beauty itself.
+Once we actively participate, it moves us to a more profound truth and understanding of beauty itself.

 As we know, Good Friday was the day that Jesus was crucified and died on the cross.
-Just a few days before, He had told his disciples that He will bring all things and everyone to Himself when He was raised up (on the cross).
-Furthermore, His death that we celebrate today becomes in union with His Resurrection on Easter Sunday, marrying both events as one.
-In other words, the past, the present, and the future become one act in that one moment.
-More so, both the darkness, the light…the old, the new…violence, peace…sin, mercy…hatred, Love…everyone, and everything become a part of this “liminal space.”
+Just a few days before, He had told his disciples that He would bring all things and everyone to Himself when He was raised (on the cross).
+Furthermore, His death, which we celebrate today, becomes in union with His Resurrection on Easter Sunday, marrying both events as one.
+In other words, the past, the present, and the future become one act in that moment.
+More so, the darkness, the light…the old, the new…, the violence, peace…sin, mercy…hatred, Love…everyone, and everything become a part of this “liminal space.”
 Thrusting everything and everyone into a sacred and connected place.

-The Good Friday over 2000 years ago outside Jerusalem is the same as it was 5 years ago in Venice and is the same today in 2021 in Phoenixville, PA.
-Not only that, for every time we choose forgiveness over hatred, anger, and fear, we experience this Good Friday/Easter Sunday moment in real-time.
+The Good Friday that occurred over 2000 years ago outside Jerusalem is the same as it was five years ago in Venice and is the same today in 2021 in Phoenixville, PA.
+Not only that, but every time we choose forgiveness over hatred, anger, and fear, we experience this Good Friday/Easter Sunday moment in real-time.
 We share “earth as it is in heaven” in our lives.

 One final thought.
-(Yes, these thoughts were racing through my head at 3 am.)
+(These thoughts were racing through my head at 3 am.)
 Think once again of that beautiful relationship.
-Some say a relationship starts when our shadow selves, our most vulnerable parts, become exposed to the other and are welcomed and loved.
+Some say a relationship starts when our shadow selves, our most vulnerable parts, are exposed to the other, and they are welcomed and loved.
 I thought of this as I read the reflection below this morning.
 I hope that you find it helpful today as much as I did.

 Happy Easter.